Refreshing MIH’s Website

-In our opinion, potential clients should look at generic reviews relating to delivery of service, accounting and conduct.
-After all, what you as a client is looking for is someone who is going to manage the property for the benefit of all and not say someone who has complained about parking fines for example.
+In our opinion, potential clients should look at generic reviews relating to the delivery of service, accounting, and conduct.
+After all, what you as a client are looking for is someone who is going to manage the property for the benefit of all and not say someone who has complained about parking fines for example.

 We believe that these documents give the clearest overview of what you should be looking for and that any company you engage with should be:

 Hopefully, this will provide some indication of what MIH or any other company is about.

 However, we still do not feel that this answers the question we started out with, how to interview a property manager or what you should be looking for.
 So in our opinion, you should be looking to find out about all the constituent parts of the company before engaging them.
 A property manager can only be as good as the accounts team, the contractors, and to be brutally honest the senior management team that supports them.

 At the interview stage, you will be meeting the senior management team and therefore will have a fair idea of how the property manager will be supported and what the management ethos of the company is, but we feel that you can find out more by understanding the relationships between the property manager and the various teams supporting them, their relationships with contractors and ultimately how the Property Manager (as in the Company) works.